What Is Linear TV? How Linear Advertising Works (2025)

 Despite its shortcomings, linear TV can still be a good medium for some businesses.
 To maximize the impact of linear TV advertising, marketers should focus on the following best practices:

-While Linear TV advertising remains a powerful medium for reaching broad audiences through scheduled programming, the evolution of television consumption habits points to a clear trend towards digital, internet-based platforms.
+While Linear TV advertising remains a powerful medium for reaching broad audiences through scheduled programming, the evolution of television consumption habits points to a clear trend toward digital, internet-based platforms.

 Connected TV (CTV) advertising emerges as the definitive winner in this shifting landscape, offering advertisers the granularity of digital targeting with the immersive experience of traditional TV.